SadyhaMiren/raisinghumanityschild/meditations/on-loving-and-limit-as-care.md

 this is loving that refuses to lie

-love that remembers the future
+loving that remembers the future
 and chooses to keep it intact